rks101/cs4all/README.md

 # cs4all
 Computer Science and Engineering is for all to learn, explore and enable interesting innovations.

 We explore and share pointers on how to get started quickly and continue a self-paced journey.

+Irrespective of the background, feel free to explore a course [CS50](https://cs50.harvard.edu/) by Prof David Malan (.../2021/2022).
+Prof David is awesome to introduce concepts, engage the students and the energy level is that you would like.
+The best things in the world are free!
+Notice how he uses two laptops, two displays with a switcher and bit-bulbs.

 ----